jouirya/petto-mobile-app/README.md

 ## 🐕 About Petto
 Petto is designed to make pet care simpler and more organized.
 From health tracking to reminders, everything is in one app built with love for pets ❤️
+##This project is part of our graduation project